kevinmcfarlane/CloudBackupActors/README.md

 * [Akka.NET] - A toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications on .NET & Mono, based on the [Actor Model] of concurrency.
 * [NLog] - A free logging platform for .NET, Silverlight and Windows Phone with rich log routing and management capabilities.
 * [ZipDiff] - A utility for comparing the contents of 2 different zip files.
+* [System.IO.Abstractions] - A library for testing System.IO.

 ### Overview